MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 # Foundational Concepts

-This page introduces the fundamental concepts underlying SymbolicRegression.jl.
+This page introduces various fundamental concepts and terminology used throughout SymbolicRegression.jl, both internally and in the API.

 ## What is Symbolic Regression?

+Symbolic regression is a machine learning task where the goal is to find simple mathematical expressions that optimize some objective.
+This differs from much of modern deep learning workflows that tend to focus on fitting parameters in an overparametrized flexible black box model.

-Symbolic regression is a machine learning approach that searches for mathematical expressions (rather than just fitting parameters) to model your data.
-Unlike neural networks that create black-box models, symbolic regression discovers interpretable equations like `y = 2.1 * sin(x^2) + 0.3 * x`.
+`y = 2.1 * sin(x^2) + 0.3 * x`

-The key insight is that we're searching through the space of all possible mathematical expressions to find ones that balance two competing goals:
+Another difference is that symbolic regression has two objectives.
+We want to search through the space of all possible mathematical expressions to find ones that balance _two_ competing goals:

-- **Accuracy**: How well does the expression fit your data?
+- **Accuracy**: How well does the expression fit your data or otherwise optimize your objective?
-- **Simplicity**: How short is the expression tree?
+- **Simplicity**: How small is the expression tree?

-This trade-off is fundamental to symbolic regression and drives all the algorithmic decisions described below.
+This trade-off is fundamental to symbolic regression and drives many of the algorithmic decisions described below.

 ## Expression Trees: The Building Blocks

 ### Tree Structure

-Mathematical expressions are represented as tree data structures where:
+Mathematical expressions are represented in SymbolicRegression.jl as tree data structures where:

 - **Leaf nodes** contain variables (`x`, `y`) or constants (`2.1`, `-0.5`)
 - **Operator nodes** contain operators (`+`, `*`, `sin`, `exp`) and have a **degree** (number of arguments)
   - Unary operators like `sin`, `exp` have degree 1
   - Binary operators like `+`, `*` have degree 2

-- **Tree evaluation** happens bottom-up: evaluate leaves first, then combine using operators
+Tree evaluation, and many other operations, happen bottom-up (depth-first traversal): evaluate leaves first, then combine using operators.

 For example, the expression `sin(x * 2.1) + y` becomes: